 - 1. United States citizenship or eligible non-citizen - 2.
 Registered with the Selective Service, if an 18-32 year old male - 3.
 Completed the Free Application for Federal Student Aid (FAFSA) - 4.
-High school graduate/GED - 5.
-Have not earned bachelor's degree - 6.
+High school graduate/GED®, or ability to benefit - 5.
+Have not earned a bachelor's degree - 6.
 Enrolled in an eligible program of study - 7.
 Must be degree or certificate seeking - 8.
-Maintain satisfactory progress - 9.
-Not in default on any Federal loan or grant at any institution - 10.
-College transcripts must be on file in the Registrar's Office
+Maintain satisfactory academic progress - 9.
+Not in default on any Federal loan or grant